-To assess suitability of patients for the procedure, they undergo a clinical evaluation and a physical examination, followed by imaging tests such as spine X-rays, and various scanning techniques such as MRI, CT, or isotope bone scans.
-These may help to localize the fracture site, as well as distinguish old fractures from new.
+To assess patients' suitability for the procedure, they undergo a clinical evaluation and a physical examination, followed by imaging tests such as spine X-rays and various scanning techniques such as MRI, CT, or isotope bone scans.
+These may help to localize the fracture site, as well as distinguish old fractures from new ones.

-The benefits of vertebroplasty include relief from pain, as well as functional improvement, with better ability to carry out the activities of daily living and increased mobility.
+The benefits of vertebroplasty include relief from pain and functional improvement, with better ability to carry out daily living activities and increased mobility.

 Vertebroplasty may cause the usual complications that follow surgery, such as:

 - Allergic reactions to the anesthetics or other drugs used